Molorius/esp32-websocket/README.md

 The code only allows one WebSocket server at a time, but this merely handles all incoming reads.
 New connections are added externally, so this can be used to hold various WebSocket connections.

+While this can theoretically handle very large messages, hardware constraints (RAM) limits the size of messages.
+I highly recommend not using more than 5000 bytes per message, but no constraint is in place for this.

 Any suggestions or fixes are gladly appreciated.

 Table of Contents